Pray Like This

 As Christians, we are citizens of the kingdom of heaven.
 God is our king.
 We should be characterized by a holy passion for God’s reputation, for the proper reverence to be given to his holy name.
 O God, may your name be reverenced.

 This is both a global prayer, as well as a very specific prayer for God’s honor and reputation in our situation and sphere of influence.
 “Oh, God, please work in this situation and in this circumstance, so that your name will be honored as holy.”

-The second ingredient related to God purposes is a prayer concerning God’s kingdom.
+The second ingredient related to God’s purposes is a prayer concerning God’s kingdom.

 Your kingdom come.

 This is a hugely significant phrase in the context of Matthew’s Gospel.
-From the very beginning of the Gospel, this has been one of Matthew’s main themes, beginning with Jesus’ genealogy and his identity at the Son of David.
+From the very beginning of the Gospel, this has been one of Matthew’s main themes, beginning with Jesus’ genealogy and his identity as the Son of David.
 Jesus is the King.
 He came preaching the Gospel of the Kingdom.
-The Sermon on the Mount is Jesus’ teaching on life in the kingdom of heaven.
 As members of the kingdom, we are to be characterized by a passion for the establishing of his kingdom.
 That passion should come through in our prayers.